-Private cemeteries are covered in detail in a separate document.
-They are under the jurisdiction of the Trustees of the Trust Funds.
-None the less, they should adhere to procedures and regulations for the Durham Cemetery.
+Private cemeteries are covered in detail in Addendum 1 to this document.
+They are not under the jurisdiction of the Trustees of the Trust Funds.
+Burials in private cemeteries should adhere to procedures and regulations for the Durham Cemetery.

 J. TRANSFER OF BODIES: